Time Passages

 Time Passages is the eighth studio album by Al Stewart, released in September 1978.
 It is the follow-up to his 1976 album Year of the Cat.
-The album, like 1975's Modern Times and 1976's Year of the Cat, was once again produced by Alan Parsons.
-The album's title track (which, when edited, reached #7 on the Billboard charts) and "End of the Day" were both co-written by Peter White.
-The title track also reached #1 on the Billboard Adult Contemporary charts for 10 weeks.
+Like "Year of the Cat" and 1975's Modern Times, it was produced by Alan Parsons.
+The album's title track (which, when edited, reached number 7 on the Billboard charts) and "End of the Day" were both co-written by Peter White.
+The title track occupied number 1 on the Billboard Adult Contemporary charts for 10 weeks.

 A digitally remastered version of the album was released in 2004.

 Artwork

 The album's front and back cover were designed by Hipgnosis.
 As Storm Thorgerson stated in For the Love of Vinyl: The Album Art of Hipgnosis, "For Al's Time Passages we showed a radio being tuned on the shelf of a kitchen window but at the same time "tuning" the view of the landscape outside the window".
 The front cover photograph was taken at Indian Route 42, Monument Valley, Arizona.